 When most people think of migraines, they think of blinding headaches that lead to brain fog, difficulty concentrating, and ongoing pain.
-You might imagine the visual disturbance that goes along with traditional migraines: seeing auras or flashing lights, for example.
+You might imagine the visual disturbance that goes along with traditional migraines, seeing auras or flashing lights.
 Traditional migraines may even involve blind spots or tunnel vision, depending on the severity of the migraine.
 Ocular migraines, however, have their own unique set of symptoms.

 The first time you have an ocular migraine, it may fill you with fear.
 During an ocular migraine, you will experience a decrease in vision or even complete blindness for a short period of time.
-Symptoms may vary between individuals; however, there are several common symptoms related to ocular migraines.
+Symptoms may vary between individuals, but there are several common symptoms related to ocular migraines.

 Retinal migraines generally involve only one eye.
-Many people assume that retinal migraines are the only type of ocular migraine or use the term ocular migraine to describe a retinal migraine, which may occur due to temporary constriction of blood vessels in one eye for a period of time.
+Many people assume that retinal migraines are the only type of ocular migraine or use the term ocular migraine to describe a retinal migraine.
+Retinal migraines may occur due to a temporary constriction of blood vessels in one eye for a period of time.

 A small, slowly growing blind spot in your central vision.
 Unlike traditional migraines, when vision might start to decrease at the edges or “tunnel” as it progresses, ocular migraines begin in your central vision: right in front of your eye.
 Initially, the spot, known as a scotoma, may be relatively small.
 As the migraine increases, however, it may grow or lead to complete blindness in the affected eye.